neurofleet/blog/what_is_cosine_similarity.md

 Congratulations!
 You've just implemented the Pinecone/Milvus/Weaviate/Chroma/Faiss/etc, FLAT index.

 And you can even run it directly in your front end!

-<ins>⚠️*Warning!
-Do not call OpenAI/Anthropic/Huggingface/Voyage/Vertex/etc APIs directly from your front end.
-You will need a proxy - otherwise your API keys WILL get stolen!</ins>
+<sup><ins>⚠️*Warning!</ins> Do <ins>NOT</ins> call OpenAI/Anthropic/Huggingface/Voyage/Vertex/etc APIs directly from your front end.
+You need a proxy - otherwise your API keys <ins>WILL</ins> get stolen!</sup>

 ## Operational advice:

 If you have less than 1000 elements per corpus, you might be able to get away with simply *not* using a vector database.
 Just a naive for loop, iterating over each element might be super good enough for your MVP.
+This can potentially save you a ton of integration and operations work.

 Some embedding models have more dimensions, some have fewer.
 More dimensions, more compute cost (although sometimes also more accuracy).